Mahazomanana/datascience-ecosystem/README.md

-# datascience-ecosystem
+# Data Science Ecosystem

+This repository contains the final assignment notebook for the IBM Data Science course.

-A Jupyter Notebook summarizing tools, languages, and libraries in the Data Science ecosystem.
+It summarizes key tools, languages, libraries, and basic Python operations used in the data science ecosystem.